mehulagg/gitlab/doc/development/scalability.md

 GitLab EE has [application support for load balancing using read replicas](../administration/database_load_balancing.md).
 This load balancer does some smart things that are not traditionally available in standard load balancers.
-For example, the application will only consider a replica if its replication lag is low (e.g. WAL data behind by < 100 megabytes).
+For example, the application only considers a replica if its replication lag is low (e.g. WAL data behind by < 100 megabytes).